Arpitgoyalgg/weather-app-nextjs/README.md

 ## Prerequisites - these should be installed on your local machine

 - Nodejs and npm
+- [OpenWeatherMap](https://openweathermap.org/) API key.
+Sign up for free on [OpenWeatherMap](https://openweathermap.org/) and get an API key.
+It takes less than a minute.

 ## Steps to run the project

 - Clone this repository in your local machine and `cd` into it.
 - Run `npm install` to install the dependencies required to run this project.
+- create a `.env.local` file in the root of the project and store a variable named `API` with the value of your `api key` of [OpenWeatherMap](https://openweathermap.org/).
 - Run `npm run dev` to start the development server.

 # How to look for the weather of a specific location

 To look for the weather of a specific location, you need the geographic `latitude` and `longitude` of that location.
 A simple web search would get that for you.
 By default, the [home page](https://weather-app-nextjs-arpitgoyalgg.vercel.app/) of the application shows weather for the following coordinates.

 `latitude` - 26.922070

 `longitude` - 75.778885